New York State Police: Establishment

+20th century

-The division's first superintendent was George Fletcher Chandler, who was appointed by Governor Charles S. Whitman.
+The division's first superintendent was George Fletcher Chandler, who was appointed by Governor Whitman.
 Chandler is credited with much of the division's early organization and development.
 Chandler coined the term "New York State Troopers."
 He was an early advocate of officers carrying their weapons exposed on a belt, which was not common practice at the time.

+In 1920, the New York State Troopers had a conviction rate of 94.6 percent.

 On January 1, 1980, the Long Island State Parkway Police merged with the state police; this resulted in the official establishment of Troop L. In October 1997, the New York State Capital Police was consolidated and absorbed into the state police.

 Since February 1994, the agency has accepted DNA evidence for forensic investigation and analysis.
 The New York State Police Forensic Investigation Center (FIC) opened in November 1996.
 The Crime Laboratory performs DNA analysis for state investigations and for local law enforcement.
 It includes a new DNA Data Bank Section that compiles DNA records from violent felons sentenced to prison in New York State.
 These records can be searched and compared by computer to other evidence collected in unsolved crimes.

+21st century

 In December 2019, Governor Andrew Cuomo announced that the New York State Park Police was to be merged with the New York State Police.
 The merger was expected to take about six months.
-However, in January 2022, New York officials announced that the two police forces would remain separate.
+Cuomo resigned in August 2021, and by January 2022, New York officials announced that the two police forces would remain separate.

-Since the establishment of the New York State Police, 140 troopers have died while on duty.
+From its establishment in 1917 until 2024, a total of 162 officers and 2 K9s have died in the line of duty.